 ARA 385 Islamic Texts in Translation (3-0-3).
 (In English).
-Explores the development of the Arab-Islamic intellectual tradition and traces the genesis of religious learning by examining the influence of the Islam's primary sacred texts and how they shaped the religion's intellectual history.
-Discusses the literary production of this evolution by selectively examining a range of Islamic texts from a number of disciplines such as Islamic jurisprudence (figh), scholastic theology (kalam) Arab philosophy (falsafa) and Islamic spirituality and mysticism (tazkiyat alnafs).
-Prerequisite: ENG 203 or ENG 204 revelations, the notion of abrogation in the Qur'an, circumstances of revelation and parables in the Qur'an and their moral lessons.
-Provides the opportunity to study Qur'anic exegesis and to explore the Qur'an's various themes and theological, spiritual and legal concepts.
+Explores the development of the ArabIslamic intellectual tradition and traces the genesis of religious learning by examining the influence of the Islam's primary sacred texts and how they shaped the religion's intellectual history.
+Discusses the literary production of this evolution by selectively examining a range of Islamic texts from a number of disciplines such as Islamic jurisprudence (fiqh), scholastic theology (kalam) Arab philosophy (falsafa) and Islamic spirituality and mysticism (tazkiyat alnafs).
+Prerequisite: ENG 203 or ENG 204.

+ARA 402 Qur'anic Studies (3-0-3).

+(In English).
+Aims to develop the understanding of major topics in Our'anic studies such as the revelation of the Qur'an, the characteristic features of Meccan and Medinan revelations, the notion of abrogation in the Qur'an, circumstances of revelation and parables in the Qur'an and their moral lessons.
+Provides the opportunity to study Our'anic exegesis and to explore the Qur'an's various themes and theological, spiritual and legal concepts.
 Requires a basic understanding of Qur'anic script.
 Prerequisites: ARA 101, and ENG 203 or ENG 204.

-ARA 402 Qur'anic Studies (3-0-3).
-(In English).
-Aims to develop the understanding of major topics in Qur'anic studies such as the revelation of the Qur'an, the characteristic features of Meccan and Medinan
+BIO

-BIO Biology
+Biology

 BIO 101 General Biology I (3-3-4).
 Covers the molecular basis of life, the carbon atom, cells, organelles, plant and animal physiology, genetics, speciation, evolution, the origins of life and bacteriology.
 Provides an in-depth study of biology in preparation for a profession in biology.
 Lab/Tech fee rate A applies.